itlab-vision/dl-benchmark/README.md

 is the availability of perfomance results for a large number of deep models inferred on Intel platforms (Intel CPUs, Intel Processor Graphics, Intel Movidius Neural Compute Stick).
-DLI is based on the [Intel® Distribution of OpenVINO™ toolkit][openvino-toolkit].
+DLI is based on the [Intel® Distribution of OpenVINO™ Toolkit][openvino-toolkit].

 More information about DLI is available [here][dli-ru-web-page] (in Russian)